short-d/short/README.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via [issues](https://github.com/byliuyang/short/issues) with the owner of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via [Slack channel](https://short-d.com/r/slack) with the owner of this repository before making a change.

+Please open a draft pull request when you are working on an issue so that the owner knows it is in progress.
+The owner may take over or reassign the issue if no body replys after ten days assigned to you.

 ### Pull Request Process